 Because the best way to get well is to avoid health issues to begin with, Clark Memorial provides free screenings to help you keep tabs on your state of health.
 These screenings covers your general health including blood pressure, cholesterol, weight, and diabetes.

 Low Dose CT Lung Screening Special Cash Price

 Because prevention and screening are such vital elements of lung health, Clark Memorial is offering a $104 Low Dose CT lung screening program for at-risk individuals.
 This special cash price can save patients approximately $300 in out-of-pocket expenses, as this screening is not covered by most insurance plans.
 This is a cash pay program; eligibility requirements must be met prior to screening.
 Clark Memorial offers the Low Dose CT lung screening at two convenient locations; one at the main hospital campus and the other at Hunter Station in Sellersburg.
 To schedule a low-cost, low-dose CT lung screening, call 812.246.4801.
 A radiologist will interpret your results and discuss with you at the time of your appointment.
 Your results will also be sent to your physician for follow up if needed.

 The greatest danger with undetected vascular disease is that the first sign of trouble could be a stroke, heart attack or aneurysm.
-So Clark Memorial Hospital is making a special offer to help you find out whether you’re at risk – before a potentially fatal symptom occurs.
+So Clark Memorial Health is making a special offer to help you find out whether you’re at risk – before a potentially fatal symptom occurs.
 This quick, non-invasive screening is a smart – and affordable – choice.
 Call 812.283.2405 to schedule your screening.
 For just $142 (cash or credit card), you’ll receive: